Henry Clifford, 10th Baron Clifford: Background

 The next day, the bulk of the Yorkist and Lancastrian armies faced each other at the Battle of Towton.
-After what is believed to be the biggest and possibly bloodiest battle ever to take place on English soil, the Lancastrians were routed, and the son of the Duke of York was crowned King EdwardIV.
-On 4November 1461, at Edward's first parliament, the dead Lord Clifford was attainted and his estates and barony forfeited to the Crown.
+After what is believed to be the biggest and possibly bloodiest battle ever to take place on English soil, the Lancastrians were routed, and the son of the Duke of York was crowned King Edward IV.
+On 4 November 1461, at Edward's first parliament, the dead Lord Clifford was attainted and his estates and barony forfeited to the Crown.
 (Note: Post-1461, the Cliffords were one of only seven noble families to remain loyal to the old regime, the others being Exeter, de Vere, Beaumont, Hungerford, Ros and Tudor.)
 The bulk of the Clifford lands were granted to Richard, Earl of Warwick, while Richard, Duke of Gloucester, and Sir William Stanley received the Lordship of Westmorland and the Barony of Skipton respectively.
 The latter included the Clifford caput baroniae, Skipton Castle.

 Family and early life

 Henry Clifford was born around 1454, the eldest son and heir of John Clifford and Margaret Bromflete.
 In the view of the medievalist A. G. Dickens, Margaret, as sole heiress to her father Henry, brought Clifford's father a "questionable claim" to the title Lord Vescy.
 She also brought Clifford extensive lands in the East Riding.